-documents on file in the office of the Secretary of State.
-However, a general partnership which is not an LLP would have to file under the Assumed Name Statute if it conducted business under a name that does not include the surname or legal name of each general partner.
-If an LLP, LLC or limited partnership regularly conducts business under any other name (an "assumed name"), it would be required to file in the office of the county clerk of each county in which it maintains a business or professional premises a certificate setting forth the assumed name of the firm and the name and residence address of each general partner.
-Failure to comply with the filing requirements of the Assumed Name Statute should not affect the partnership's LLP status but would subject the partnership to the penalties specified in the Assumed Name Statute.
-Although under the Assumed Name Statute it would be possible for an LLP to adopt an assumed name that did not include the LLP designation, failure to include the designation is inadvisable since it would frustrate the LLP Act requirement that the designation be in the firm name.
+Failure to comply with the filing requirements of the Assumed Name Statute should not affect the partnership's LLP status but would subject the partnership to the penalties specified in the Assumed Name Statute.819 Although under the Assumed Name Statute it would be possible for an LLP to adopt an assumed name that did not include the LLP designation, failure to include the designation is inadvisable since it would frustrate the LLP Act requirement that the designation be in the firm name.

 3. Time of Compliance.
 A partnership must be in compliance with the Tex.
 LLP Stats. requirements for an LLP at the time of misconduct giving rise to an obligation in order to raise the liability shield.
-Texas law explicitly states that the shielded partners are not liable for misconduct incurred while the partnership is a limited liability partnership.786
+Texas law explicitly states that the shielded partners are not liable for misconduct incurred while the partnership is an LLP.820

-The liabilities of a general partnership that incorporates or becomes a limited partnership remain the individual liabilities of the former general partners notwithstanding the assumption of those liabilities by the new entity.
-Likewise, dissolution of a corporation or limited partnership does not result in the liability of its shareholders or limited partners for the entity's obligations, and the result should be no different in the case of the dissolution of an LLP.
+The liabilities of a general partnership that incorporates or becomes a limited partnership remain the individual liabilities of the former general partners notwithstanding the assumption of those liabilities by the new entity.821 Likewise, dissolution of a corporation or limited partnership does not result in the liability of its shareholders or limited partners for the entity's obligations,822 and the result should be no different in the case of the dissolution of an LLP.
 Thus, for example, if an LLP were to dissolve, its partners should not lose the liability shield in an action brought during winding up for misconduct that occurred, or upon a contract made, before dissolution.

 4. Effect on Pre-LLP Liabilities.
-An LLP is the same partnership that existed before it became an LLP.
-Since the Tex.
+An LLP is the same partnership that existed before it became an LLP.823 Since the Tex.
 LLP Stats. shield protects partners only against liabilities incurred while the partnership is an LLP, attainment of LLP status has no effect on pre-existing partnership liabilities.
 In Medical Designs, Inc. v.
-Shannon, Gracey, Ratliff & Miller,
+Shannon, Gracey, Ratliff & Miller, L.L.P.,824 a law firm was sued for malpractice and obtained a summary judgment that was upheld on appeal on the basis that a "successor partnership" is not liable for the torts of a predecessor partnership, although the liabilities of the prior partners would remain their liabilities.
+The law firm defendant had, subsequent to the time the alleged malpractice occurred, merged and unmerged with another law firm, and the miscreant partner of the prior partnership was not associated with the defendant law firm.
+Under these facts the court of appeals wrote, "Texas does not recognize that successor partnerships are liable for the tortious conduct of predecessor